krishaamer/green-filter-research/research/literature/sustainability.md

 Sustainability encompasses all human activites, making a complete overview challenging.

+## Make a 'sustainability flywheel' graphic, like that of amazon's

 The true cost of products is hidden.
 The work is hidden.